Best Honey for Coughs & Colds

 Can I give honey to my child for a cough?

 Yes, for children ages 2 and older.
-The American Academy of Pediatrics recognizes honey as a safe and effective cough remedy for children over 12 months.
-The most-cited dosage from clinical trials is one teaspoon (5 mL) for children ages 2 to 5, and two teaspoons (10 mL) for ages 6 to 18, given 30 minutes before bedtime.
-Never give honey to infants under 12 months due to the risk of infant botulism.
+The American Academy of Pediatrics recognizes honey as a safe, effective cough remedy for children over 12 months.
+The 2007 Penn State study used 1 teaspoon (5 mL) of buckwheat honey for children ages 2–5 — significantly better than DM and no treatment.
+Never give honey to infants under 12 months: Clostridium botulinum spores can cause infant botulism, a serious, potentially fatal illness, regardless of whether the honey is raw or pasteurized.